Tom Flanagan (political scientist): Witness

 Flanagan has served as a witness for Alberta, Manitoba, and Canada in litigation involving native rights and land claims, providing testimony about the Numbered Treaties and the administration of federal programs for Métis and Indians in Western Canada.
 He has since stated that he will no longer be serving in this capacity for ethical reasons.

-The Blais decision, as well as the later Manitoba Metis Federation case, upheld the efficacy of the nineteenth-century distribution of land and scrip in extinguishing Métis land rights in Manitoba., the decision was overturn on appeal to the Supreme Court of Canada.
+The Blais decision, as well as the later Manitoba Metis Federation case, upheld the efficacy of the nineteenth-century distribution of land and scrip in extinguishing Métis land rights in Manitoba., but the decision was overturned on appeal to the Supreme Court of Canada.

 Benoit established that Treaty Eight did not grant immunity from taxation to Indians living off reserve.

 In Victor Buffalo, the Samson Cree band, located near Hobbema, Alberta, unsuccessfully challenged the federal government's implementation of Treaty Six.

 Flanagan was also a witness for the University of Alberta in the Dickason case in which the Supreme Court of Canada ultimately upheld the validity of mandatory retirement for university professors.

 Views

-Tom Flanagan adopts a libertarian point of view and defends personal freedom particularly in academia.
-He self describes as a Hayekian and was considered as among the most conservative members of the Reform Party in 1998.
+Tom Flanagan adopts a libertarian point of view and defends personal freedom, particularly in academia.
+He self-describes as a Hayekian and was considered among the most conservative members of the Reform Party in 1998.

-Superiority of western civilization and colonialism as justifiable and inevitable
+Superiority of Western civilization and colonialism as justifiable and inevitable

-Flanagan adopts the philosophical analysis of John Locke and Emer de Vattel that European colonization of North America by western civilization, was justifiable and inevitable.
-Flanagan asserts that "European civilization was several thousand years more advanced than the Aboriginal cultures of North America both in technology and social organization" (Flanagan 2000:6).
+Flanagan adopts the philosophical analysis of John Locke and Emer de Vattel that European colonization of North America by Western civilization was justifiable and inevitable.
+He asserts that "European civilization was several thousand years more advanced than the Aboriginal cultures of North America both in technology and social organization" (Flanagan 2000:6).

 Wikileaks

 In 2010, Flanagan made controversial comments, later retracted, advocating the assassination of WikiLeaks founder Julian Assange.
 While appearing on the CBC television program "Power & Politics", he called for WikiLeaks founder Julian Assange to be killed.
 "I think Assange should be assassinated," Flanagan stated, before noting to host Evan Solomon, "I'm feeling pretty manly today."
 Flanagan subsequently retracted his call for the death of Assange while reiterating his opposition to WikiLeaks.
 Dimitri Soudas, spokesman to Prime Minister Stephen Harper, decried Flanagan's comments and said the former Tory strategist "should be charged with incitement to commit murder."
 The call for prosecution was joined by both Assange and Vancouver attorney Gail Davidson, who filed a police complaint against Flanagan.
 Ralph Goodale, deputy leader of the Liberal Party in the House of Commons, called Flanagan's remarks "clearly contrary to the Canadian Charter of Rights and Freedoms."
-Flanagan apologized acknowledging that his words were "glib and thoughtless."
+Flanagan apologized, acknowledging that his words were "glib and thoughtless."